 * Prepaid return envelopes are included for kits shipped within the U.S. only.
 For kits shipped outside the U.S., an

 unpaid return envelope is included for return shipping and it is the responsibility of a customer to pay local postal

 ** In most cases, results are delivered within 2-3 calendar weeks from the receipt of the DNA samples by the lab.

-at no additional charge) is needed or 2) you fail to send in the consent form that is required for your DNA sample to
+(performed at no additional charge) is needed or 2) you fail to send in the consent form that is required for your DNA

 Q: How does DNA Tribes® STR testing compare to autosomal tests that use thousands of SNP markers?

 A: The primary benefit of STR rather than SNP testing is the availability of rich reference data.
 DNA Tribes® tests

 industry standard autosomal STR systems, which allow the identification of a person's DNA profile not shared with